jt-lanl/cov-voc/README.md

 * A recent addition is the 'pkl' and 'ipkl' filetypes -- this is a python pickle (and incremental pickle) file; the 'pkl' is a direct serialization of the `SequenceSample` array as one object; the 'ipkl' serializes each sample separately.
+These are *not* archival formats, but can be used to speed up the file-reading time for the routines in this package.

 * Another recent addition is the 'nm' filetype -- this is a list of the sequence names only, no actual sequences.
-Since sequences names have a lot of meta-information, you can often do analysis using only the names.
+Since sequences names have a lot of meta-information, you can often do analysis using only the names (eg, see the `sparks` routine above).

-* The sequences are read into a list of `SequenceSample` data types (containing a name and a sequence), but if you want a literal list be sure to use a command like `seqs=list(seqs)` because by default the reading and filtering routines return python *iterators*, which [depending on the usage scenario] can be much more memory efficient.
+* The sequences are read into a list of `SequenceSample` data types (containing a name and a sequence), but if you want a literal list be sure to use a command like `seqs=list(seqs)` because by default the reading and filtering routines return python *iterators*, which [depending on the usage scenario] can be much more memory efficient, but only allow a single pass through the data.

 ### mutants/spikevariants

-manipulates single-site and multiple-site mutations and parses mutation strings of the form `[S13I,W152C,L452R,D614G]`
+These library routines are for managing and manipulating single-site and multiple-site mutations, and for parsing mutation strings of the form `[S13I,W152C,L452R,D614G]`.

 ### covid

-contains a lot of hard-coded covid-specific routines and constants (eg, definition of where RBD and NTD regions are). also contains a lot of miscellaneous routines that happen to be used by multiple tools.
+The `covid` library contains covid-specific routines and constants (eg, definition of where RBD and NTD regions are).
+It also contains a lot of miscellaneous routines that happen to be used by various tools in this package

 ### colornames
-simple module for translating common color names into hash-hexcodes
+is a simple module for translating common color names into hash-hexcodes.

 ### intlist
-generic utilities for dealing with lists of integers; for instance, can create headers such as the following, which indicate that the sites being displayed are 19, 20, 142, ..., 501.
+The `intlist` library provides generic utilities for dealing with lists of integers; for instance, it can create headers such as the following, which indicate that the sites being displayed are 19, 20, 142, ..., 501.
 If it's not obvious, you read *down* each column to get the number of the site.
 (In the example below 'W' is at site 152.)

       1111111222222344444445
     124455555444556613577890